 The Ashmole Society is the student committee of the Sixth Form and each tutor group nominates its own representative.
-The committee meets regularly and is the driving force behind events such as the Macmillan Coffee Morning, the Trolley Dash, Children in Need Fayre and Five for Five.
-We are proud to organise a number of charity events throughout the year to support others and raised over one thousand pounds for these charities last year: Macmillan Cancer Support, Children in Need, The Brain Tumour Research Charity and The Pink Ribbon Foundation.
+The committee meets regularly and is the driving force behind events such as the Macmillan Coffee Morning and the Trolley Dash.
+We are proud to organise a number of charity events throughout the year to support others and have raised over one thousand pounds for these charities: Macmillan Cancer Support, Children in Need, The Brain Tumour Research Charity and The Pink Ribbon Foundation.

 The Sixth Form team are keen to take on board ideas and suggestions from Sixth Form students through the Ashmole Society.
-We also run a yearly student voice activity where students have an opportunity to express their views.
+We also run a yearly student voice activity, where students have an opportunity to express their views.